diriano/ploidyNGS/README.md

 For example, in the diploid case, we expect only one peak with frequencies of two alleles, both representing 50% of the observations, as observed in figure DataTestPloidy2.tab.ExplorePloidy.pdf.
 Other observed proportions in this plot correspond to noise due to sequencing errors.

-2) Full analysis example - diploid organism
+## Full analysis example - diploid organism

-Here is a complete example of a pipeline for ploidy analysis using ploidyNGS.
+Here is a complete example of a pipeline for ploidy analysis using `ploidyNGS`.
-For this example, we use a simulated diploid yeast chromosome generated using our script simulatePloidyData.py, which results in the plot above, test_data/ploidyNGS_results/DataTestPloidy2.tab.ExplorePloidy.pdf.
+For this example, we use a simulated diploid yeast chromosome generated using our script `simulatePloidyData.py`, which results in the plot above, test_data/ploidyNGS_results/DataTestPloidy2.tab.ExplorePloidy.pdf.

 * NOTE: For real data, the user will have only reads from sequencing, not from simulated genome sequence.
 * For real data, the BAM used in ploidyNGS should be created from mapping reads to the assembled genome sequence, or to a reference sequence (e.g. a closely related strain).

 a) Generation of the simulated diploid organism sequences.

-We used the Saccharomyces cerevisiae S288c chromosome I sequence (haploid) to generate the diploid one, as shown here:
+We used the *Saccharomyces cerevisiae* S288c chromosome I sequence (haploid) to generate the diploid one, as shown here:

 $ python3 simulatePloidyData.py --genome GCA_000146045.2_R64_genomic_chromosomeI.fna --heterozygosity 0.01 --ploidy 2